Consumers

 The salesperson must also attach to your copy of the contract a Statement of consumer cancellation rights and a cancellation form that meets the legal requirements.

-Door-to-door salespeople who don’t respect the law or municipal by-laws, they can lose their permits (if they have one) and be fined.
+Door-to-door salespeople who don’t respect the law or municipal by-laws can lose their permits (if they have one) and be fined.

 Preventing Visits from Salespeople

-If salespeople insist despite your sticker, they can be fined.
-Check your municipal by-laws to see what they say.
+If salespeople visit you despite your sticker, they can be fined.
+Check your municipal by-laws to see what they say about this.

 Other Types of Door-to-Door Activities